Preparation of Tax Form 990

 The IRS Form 990 is an informational tax return required of many nonprofits.
 The IRS uses Form 990 returns as tools to monitor federal tax law compliance from tax-exempt organizations.

-It is a public document, and, therefore, it is available for regulators and the public to review and scrutinize.
-Donors, grant recipients, media, anyone interested in the nonprofit can use the 990 to evaluate the organization’s performance.
+It is a public document—and therefore it is available for regulators and the public to review and scrutinize.
+Donors, grant recipients, media, and anyone interested in the nonprofit can use the 990 to evaluate the organization’s performance.

 Tax-Exempt Organizations and SOX

-In July 2002, the United States Congress enacted the Sarbanes-Oxley Act of 2002 in response to high-level financial scandals of the early 2000s.
-The Sarbanes-Oxley Act of 2002 is intended to help protect investors and employees from corporate fraudulent financial practices.
+In July 2002, the United States Congress enacted the Sarbanes-Oxley Act of 2002 in response to the high-level financial scandals of the early 2000s.
+The Sarbanes-Oxley Act of 2002 is intended to help protect investors and employees from fraudulent corporate financial practices.

-Nonprofits are not public companies and are not required to comply by the Sarbanes-Oxley Act (SOX) in total.
+Nonprofits are not public companies and are not required to comply with the Sarbanes-Oxley Act (SOX) in total.
 However, there are at least two sections of SOX that nonprofits are required to conform with.
-While the Act doesn’t target tax-exempt organizations directly, nonprofits might consider adopting the outlined practices in full.
+While the Act does not target tax-exempt organizations directly, nonprofits might consider adopting the outlined practices in full.
 One step toward applying the guidelines of SOX to nonprofits is the required annual Form 990.